kennyqng/kennyqng.gidhub.io/README.md

+This project is to build a personal webpage about myself.
+In this project, I am creating html files, css, and make us of bootstrap libraries.
+The main purpose of this project is to learn and demonstration responsive layout with the help of bootstrap.

+The following is the instruction provided.

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.